Home Compare MPC vs XOM

 Marathon Petroleum vs Exxon Mobil: Which Stock Looks Stronger in 2026?

-Marathon Petroleum holds the cleaner structural position, with the lead spread across stability and growth.
+Marathon Petroleum holds the cleaner structural position, with stability as the main driver and growth adding further support.
 Exxon Mobil still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity